 As a senior, Kirkland averaged 15.2 points and 9.7 rebounds per game, earning Women's Basketball Bulletin third-team All-American accolades, as well being named the Great Lakes Intercollegiate Athletic Conference (GLIAC) Player of the Year.
 Kirkland was also selected to the All-Great Lakes Region and GLIAC All-Defense first teams in her final season.
 She finished her career as the school's 10th-leading scorer (926 points), third-leading rebounder (705) and fourth in career field-goal percentage (.540, 350-of-648).
 She also left FSU ranked in the top 10 for blocks (fifth, 40) and free throws made (ninth, 226).

 In track & field, Kirkland earned NCAA Division II All-America honors in the indoor and outdoor shot put and the discus in her final season.
-A two-time co-captain, Kirkland graduated as the school record holder in all three events.
+A two-time co-captain, Kirkland is the school record holder in all three events.

 Kirkland also played for two semi-professional teams, the Flint Flames and Flint Monarchs.